Outsourced-Logic/Skipper/README.md

     When looking through the available extensions, I discovered a trend of developers putting low quality extensions behind paywalls and UI that displays pointless         metrics, before abandoning the project.

-    It's not clear how these extensions handle your payment information, if the software is safe to download and if the extension is even functional.
+    It's not clear how these extensions handle your payment information, if the software is safe to download and if the extension is even functional, prior to             downloading potentially malicious files.

+    Skipper will *always* be open-source and will *always* have a fully functional free version

 * **Poor online review due to a general lack of support/functionality.**